jbock-java/simple-component/README.md

 }
 ```

-For instance, this *could* be used to sneak in a mock `Heater` for testing:
+For instance, `setHeaterFactory` *could* be used to sneak in a mock `Heater` for testing purpose, before you create the component:

 ```java
 public interface Heater {